Extension Logo

 • Fruit that are infected when very young become deformed and cracked as the fruit grows.

-Corky spot on fruit
+Corky apple scab on fruit

 The apple scab fungus has several host-specific strains that can cause disease on one type of plant but not any other.
 For example, the strain of V. inaequalis that infects mountain ash will only infect other mountain ash trees and will not infect crabapple trees.
 Apple and crabapple trees are infected by the same strain of the apple scab fungus because the trees are in the same genus.